 What makes parents and players choose Sporting 87?

-We’re here for the children, and everything we do is designed and carried out with their best interests foremost in our minds.
-Being a not-for-profit and exclusively voluntary staffed organisation is testament to our intent and focus.
+Everything we do is designed and carried out with our players’ best interests foremost in our minds.
+Being a not-for-profit and voluntary staffed organisation is testament to our intent and focus.

 Submission of an application and sign on form to the Club does not guarantee acceptance.
 Before you submit a sign on form you must check with the relevant team manager or Club Secretary that spaces are available.